ReactiveBayes/RxInfer.jl/docs/src/manuals/inference/undefinedrules.md

 @node BernoulliDistribution Stochastic [out, p]
 ```

+When specifying a node for our custom distributions, we must follow a specific edge ordering.
+The first edge is always `out`, which represents a sample in the `logpdf` function.
+All remaining edges must match the parameters of the distribution in the exact same order.
+For example, for the `BetaDistribution`, the node function is defined as `(out, a, b) -> logpdf(BetaDistribution(a, b), out)`.
+This ensures that the node specification and the `logpdf` function correctly maps the distribution parameters to the sample output.

 !!! note
     Although `Beta` is a conjugate prior for the parameter of the `Bernoulli` distribution, `ReactiveMP` and `RxInfer` are unaware of this and cannot exploit this information.
 To utilize conjugacy, refer to the [custom node creation section](@ref create-node) of the documentation.

 ## Generating a synthetic dataset

-We can generate a synthetic dataset as follows:
+Previously, we assumed that our dataset consists of discrete values: `true` and `false`.
+We can generate a synthetic dataset with these values as follows:

 ```@example inference-undefinedrules
 using StableRNGs, Plots

-hidden_p    = 1 / 3.14
+hidden_p    = 1 / 3.1415 # a value between `0` and `1`
-ndatapoints = 1_000
+ndatapoints = 1_000      # number of observarions
 dataset     = rand(StableRNG(42), Bernoulli(hidden_p), ndatapoints)

 bar(["true", "false"], [ count(==(true), dataset), count(==(false), dataset) ], label = "dataset")